specjet-api/specjet/docs/commands/validate.md

 # `specjet validate` Command Reference

+> ⚠️ **Advanced Feature** - This is an advanced feature for API validation.
+Most users should focus on the core workflow: **init → generate → mock → docs**
+>
+> **Prerequisites**: You should be comfortable with the 4 core SpecJet commands before using validation.
+This feature is designed for teams ready to integrate with backend APIs.

 The `validate` command validates a real API against your OpenAPI contract to ensure compliance and catch discrepancies.

 ## Basic Usage